StartEmphasisAmazon Officializes the End of Home Office in Brazil and Return to...

 E-commerce Scenario in Brazil

 Despite the competition, the Brazilian e-commerce sector still has room for growth.
-While in Asian countries online sales represent around 40% of retail, in Brazil this share still does not exceed 12%.
-Amazon has 78,000 sales partners, 99% of which are small and medium-sized enterprises (SMEs), which sell more than 18.4 million products listed on the site.
+While online sales in Asian countries account for about 40% of retail, in Brazil this share still does not exceed 12%.
+Amazon has 78,000 selling partners, with 99% of them being small and medium-sized enterprises (SMEs), selling more than 18.4 million products listed on the site.

 With information from SINDPD